max-cohen54/AD_trigger_training/HLTAD/README.md

 This directory is used for training and running evals for the HLT anomaly detection network. `load_and_match.py` and `ensembler_functions.py` contain useful functions for these trainings, and `example_training.ipynb` goes through an example of how to use them.
 There is also a function which converts the tf/keras model to ONNX after training, which is also shown in the example notebook.
 One such ONNX model can be found in `./onnx_models`.

+Additionally, `training_documentation.txt` holds information about the training data and network parameters for each training run.

 ## Additional details
 We are still testing a few different input schemes for the HLTAD network.
 One such scheme involves seeding with the L1AD network; accordingly, it is necessary to attain L1AD scores for each event, in order to determine which events will actually be seen by the HLT network. `load_and_match.py` does this.
 More specifically, it:
 1. Loads the data for the L1AD network